rish-16/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Doc'it` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - List all patients**

 **MSS**

+1. User requests to list patients.
+2. Doc'it displays all patients.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+**Use case: UC02 - Add a patient**

+**MSS**

+1. User requests to add a patient.
+2. Doc'it adds the patient with necessary information.

+    Use case ends.

+**Extensions**

+* 1a.
+Necessary details of patient are absent (name, NRIC).

+     * 1a1.
+Doc'it shows an error message.

+     Use case resumes at step 1.

+* 1b.
+Patient details conflict with existing patient list.

+     * 1b1.
+Doc'it shows an error message.

+     Use case resumes at step 1.

+**Use case: UC03 - Delete a patient**

+**MSS**

-1. User requests to list persons
+1. User requests to list patients.
-2. AddressBook shows a list of persons
+2. Doc'it shows a list of patients.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific patient in the list.
-4. AddressBook deletes the person
+4. Doc'it deletes the person.

     Use case ends.